shrinerb/shrine/doc/direct_s3.md

 Shrine.plugin :backgrounding

 Shrine::Attacher.promote do |data|
-  PromoteJob.perform_in(60, data) # tells a Sidekiq worker to perform in 1 minute end
+  PromoteJob.perform_in(3, data) # tells a Sidekiq worker to perform in 3 seconds end
 ```